axibase/atsd/administration/user-authentication.md

 * Password can contain the following characters:

-  * Any unicode character categorized as an alphanumeric character.
+  * Any Unicode character categorized as an alphanumeric character.

   * Special characters: